World leaders react to Labour's sweeping victory in UK election

 NEW ZEALAND PRIME MINISTER CHRISTOPHER LUXON ON X

 "Congratulations @Keir_Starmer on your election victory.
 New Zealand and the UK are great friends and can do so much more together.
 I look forward to working on every opportunity together as prime ministers.
 Thank you @RishiSunak for your service to your nation and friendship to New Zealand."
-(Compiled by Jamie Freed; Editing by Stephen Coates)
+(Compiled by Jamie Freed and Gareth Jones Editing by Stephen Coates and Barbara Lewis)